Kingdom Under Fire: The Crusaders: Gameplay

 The gameplay of Kingdom Under Fire: The Crusaders contains elements from the Dynasty Warriors games and aspects of Real-time strategy and role-playing games.
 As well as controlling the main character, the player fights with multiple armies or "units", which are controlled in real-time with either a minimap or the main screen.
 When the main character's unit engages in combat with an enemy unit, the gameplay is similar to Dynasty Warriors.

 Any unit in close-quarters combat cannot be used for anything else until the combat is resolved; an exception to this is when two units are in close-quarter combat with the enemy: one unit can retreat while the other keeps the enemy unit occupied.

-Reviews

-The game was very well received receiving an average scores of over 80% on aggregate, with a few minor criticisms.
-It received runner-up placements in GameSpots 2004 "Best Strategy Game" and "Most Surprisingly Good Game" award categories across all platforms.
+Reception

+The Xbox version received "favorable" reviews, while the PC version received "mixed" reviews, according to the review aggregation website Metacritic.
+In Japan, where the former console version was ported and published by Jaleco on January 27, 2005, Famitsu gave it a score of 29 out of 40.

+The Xbox version was nominated for the "Most Surprisingly Good Game" and "Best Strategy Game" awards at GameSpot's Best and Worst of 2004 Awards, both of which went to The Chronicles of Riddick: Escape from Butcher Bay and Rome: Total War, respectively.